berkemuftuoglu/ib_computer_science_IA/README.md

 # My Computer Science IA

-I have deployed a very simple PHP application and a simple MVC sturcutre
+I have deployed a very simple PHP application using a simple MVC sturcutre

 Developed in 2019.